marcvador03/cub3d/mlx42/docs/index.md

 It returns a mlx_t* which is a structure containing the current window instance.
 With this instance you can manipulate, hook onto and control what happens inside your window instance.
-For example you would use it to send graphical instructions such as creating an image, which is used to display pixel data.
+For example you would use it to send graphical instructions such as creating an image, which is used to display pixel d.
 You can also detect key interactions such as checking if the W, A, S or D key is currently being pressed.

 | Function          | Description                                                  |